projf/projf-explore/graphics/animated-shapes/README.md

 * `top_rotate` - rotating triangles with trigonometry
 * `top_teleport` - teleport in style

 Learn more about the designs and demos from the [Animated Shapes](https://projectf.io/posts/animated-shapes/) blog post, or read on for build instructions.
 New to graphics development on FPGA?
-Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).
+Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/animated-shapes.png?raw=true "")